Tesla EV Installer

 After your submit your pictures via email I will reply with an estimate.
 If the job is very straightforward and you accept the quote price then I’ll get the job done on the first visit.
 If the job looks more detailed and specialized (particularly with panels on the other side of the house) then I will make a visit for a visual and final estimate.

-Should I get a Tesla HWPC Charger or use a NEMA 14-50 outlet?
+Should I get a Tesla HWPC Charger or use a NEMA 14-50 or 6-50 outlet?

-The recommended home charging installation for Tesla vehicles is a 240 volt NEMA 14- 50 outlet.
-The Nema 14-50 will be your cheapest and most cost-effective option with a max charge up to 40amps on a 50amp breaker.
-However, since Tesla Model 3’s only charge up to 32amps this plug is most the cost effective because getting a HWPC will cost you between $500-600.
+The recommended home charging installation for Tesla vehicles is a 240 volt NEMA 14- 50 or NEMA 6-50 outlet.
+(I suggest the Nema 6-50 over the Nema 14-50).
+This will be your cheapest and most cost-effective option with a max charge rate of 40amps on a 50amp breaker.
+Most Tesla Model 3’s only charge up to 32amps.
+Getting a HWPC will cost you between $500-600 and can charge at 48amps.
 The Tesla Wall Connector is fully weatherproof.
 Any NEMA outlet placed outdoors it will require a weatherproof enclosure such as an RV Box.

 Where should I place my charger or Nema Outlet?